trustedci/OSCRP/OSCRP.md

 The following terms are used in this document.

 -   *Open Science Project*: a project working on science that is not classified and for which the results are intended to be communicated publicly.
 This includes most science funded by NSF, DOE ASCR, and NIH, and may also include some research funded by industry and/or foundations.
 This research typically takes place at universities, government labs, and some non-profit research organizations.
-Open science may have some data that is not public (e.g., personal health information) or transitorily private for periods of time (e.g., during scientific embargoes, quality assurance, or internal review).
+Open Science may have some data that is not public (e.g., personal health information) or transitorily private for periods of time (e.g., during scientific embargoes, quality assurance, or internal review).

 -   *Asset*: "Assets" are computing systems, data storage systems, networking, digital sensors, scientific and other advanced instruments, scientific data, personnel, and an interoperable suite of software services and tools, including data repositories, visualization environments, and analytic environments.
 Assets also include the computer-controlled, network-connected elements of physical plants responsible for the safety and security of these systems, such as power and HVAC.